sindresorhus/make-synchronous/readme.md

 //=> 4
 ```

-This module executes function in worker by default, alternatively it can also run in subprocess.
+Alternatively, it can also run in a subprocess:

 ```js
 import makeSynchronous from 'make-synchronous/subprocess';